jpoh97/DataStructuresAndAlgorithmsCourse/MergeSort/README.md

 * We create a temporary array large enough to hold al the elements in the arrays we're merging
 * We set i to the first index of the left array, and j to the first index od the right array
 * We compare left[i] to right[j]. if left is smaller, we copy it to the temp array and increment i by 1.
 If right is smaller, we copy it to the temp array and increment j by 1
+* We repeat this process until al elements in the 2 arrays have been processed
+* At this point, the temporary array contains the merged values in sorted order
+* We then copy this temporary array back to the original input array, at the correct positions
+* If the left array is at positions x to y, and the right array is at positions y + 1 to z, then after the copy, positions x to z will be sorted in the original array

 ![](Merge-sort.gif)